Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Discussion

 \subsection{Real-World Applicability}

 A real-world relay attack is likely to be carried out against access control systems offering PKE operation as those do not require any user interaction other than proximity.
 However, manufacturers usually allow to disable this feature at will.
 Some products implement geofencing, which is insufficient since GPS positions are considered to be insecure and may be spoofed.
+Given the availability of low-cost, credit-card sized software-defined radios~\cite{hackrf_one} and ready-to-use software~\cite{gpsspoofing.git}, we believe that such an attack could be carried out in parallel to relaying with little effort.

 While the cable-based relay implementation certainly rules out some attack scenarios, this should pose a modest hurdle for willing and prudent attackers, \eg, when attacks take place at night times.
 Owing to the operation principle, our relay requires input signals strong enough for the power detector-based reactive switching.
 Thus, the primary relay station needs to be in proximity to one victim node.
 This is a realistic assumption, as proximity prior to authorization is an integral part of access control.
 In one of our MCPR experiments, we studied the effectiveness of our signal manipulation attack and therefore attached one node to the relay hardware through a coaxial cable.
 While this configuration does not represent a realistic attack scenario, it simplified evaluation and allowed systematic evaluation of the intended attack.
 In all of our other experiments, the attacker picked up the victim signals wirelessly in ordinary wireless environments.